Massachusetts Workers’ Compensation Lawyer

 Workers’ Compensation Coverage in Massachusetts

 Workers’ compensation policies cover injuries occurring while individuals are at work or performing their usual work duties.
 These injuries do not necessarily take place in the workplace.
 For instance, if workers make deliveries as part of their regular job responsibilities, then an injury sustained while delivering packages or orders would qualify as an on-the-job injury.
+To be eligible for workers’ compensation, you must miss at least five days of work due to your injuries.

 However, the employee must be on the clock or working when the injuries occurred.
 Employees who are on their lunch breaks, running personal errands, or other similar situations when they suffer injuries are likely to result in a denial of coverage under the workers’ compensation system.
 Even in clear cases, however, insurance companies may attempt to deny coverage or try to argue that injuries did not occur while employees were working.